|

-1972 in Sofia, Bulgaria
+_Born in 1972 in Sofia, Bulgaria

 _Lives and works in Sofia, Bulgaria.

-and Forth,
+Back and Forth, 1999

 Video / DVD (color, sound), 7'